 Talk about what you watched.
 Ask kids: How do water wheels work?
-What parts do they have and what does each part do?
+What parts do they have?
+What do those parts have to do?
 Why do people build water wheels?
 Where do you think people build them?

-Activity 2: Build a Water Wheel

-(continued from previous page)
+Activity 2: Build a Water Wheel (continued from previous page)